PatchouliTIS/MicrosoftIntern/Modules/InterLeavingDebugger_XTCache/README.md

-this module is used to get impressions corresponding to specified flight from Bing Logs.
-Its reference module id is 48dec5e6-0ed5-490a-9779-8ee5e3f5792d.
-When we migrated from unified cache to XTCache, we discard many columns like:
+This module is used to get impressions corresponding to specified flight from Bing Logs.
+It has 4 parameters：

-- ForayMetrics_ClickCondition,
-- ForayMetrics_ClickConditionAt1,
-- ForayMetrics_ClickConditionAt3,
-- ForayMetrics_ClickConditionAt5
-  ...

-If anyone wants to add those columns back, please contact wewa@microsoft.com.
+- FlightId: used to filter some flights you need, you can use 'ir.+' to collect all flights.
+- StartTime：the start time to collect IL data
+- EndTime: the end time to collect IL data
+- HeavyDebugger: bool varibale.
+"False" means we collect IL data from XTCache, it can only output limitted columns and runs very fast.
+"True" means we collect data from MSLAPI, it can output extra debugger columns, but runs much slower.
+If you want to further debug IL, please select it as "True."

+Detail information about IL debugger/Inline metrics, please refer this [link](https://microsoftapc-my.sharepoint.com/:o:/r/personal/binxjia_microsoft_com/_layouts/15/Doc.aspx?sourcedoc=%7B64aac550-a171-48d6-a496-97c7d2bd2365%7D&action=edit&wd=target(Relevance%2FKnowledge.one%7C2DC9FBCA-5ED9-4202-9B0B-71B07CE4FC3C%2FInterleaving%20Debugger%5C%2FInline%20Metrics%7C97D3FA0B-6D93-40A7-9A10-D0CC24BEC518%2F)&share=IgFQxapkcaHWSKSWl8fSvSNlATGkst_axaYZYoVNyBXqsSQ).